Addepar/ember-charts/README.md

 bower install ember-charts --save
 ```

-Or, just include `dist/ember-charts.js` and `dist/ember-charts.css` in your app.

 Using Ember Charts with bower is **deprecated** and will eventually be removed.
 We recommend that you migrate your apps to Ember CLI!
 Documentation has been
 updated to show Ember CLI usage.
 If you need documentation for globals-based